Santa Maria High School

 Santa Maria High School (SMHS) is a public comprehensive high school in Santa Maria, California, United States.
-Located in the heart of the city, Santa Maria High School is the oldest school in the Santa Maria Valley and is part of the oldest high school district in California.
+Located in the heart of the city, Santa Maria High School is the second oldest Californian public high school still functioning on its original site.
 The Santa Maria Joint Union High School District was founded on June 6, 1893.

 In 1996, SMHS was recognized as a California Distinguished School.

 History

 Built originally on the corner of Broadway and Morrison in 1892, the original school house sat where the Ethel Pope Auditorium now stands.
 In 1920, the present school was built.
 The administration building and Ethel Pope Auditorium were connected and featured a bell tower.
 However, due to strict earthquake codes enforced after the 1971 Sylmar earthquake, portions of the school were condemned and demolished.
-The only original structures that remain are the Administration offices, the Auditorium, and the Choir, Science, Journalism, and English hall.
+The only original structures that remain are the Administration offices (which will later become into classrooms) and the Auditorium.

 One former SMHS faculty member of note is Dean of Girls Ethel Pope.
 The teacher started the school newspaper, The Breeze, which first published in 1924 and is still active today.

 In 2007, Santa Maria High School became a closed campus, meaning that students are not allowed outside of school grounds for lunch.
 The school's new cafeteria now serves meals and is a gathering place for students at lunch.

-Santa Maria High School has remodeled and added on sections in recent years including a new library, pool, and cafeteria.
+Santa Maria High School has remodeled and added on sections in recent years including a new library, pool, cafeteria, a two-story building in 2016, and a three-story building in 2023 which brought back the bell tower.
 Dave Boyd Field has also been renovated with a new synthetic turf and track, home stands and press box.
 The new stadium has been dedicated to longtime athletic director Ralph Baldiviez.

 On May 28, 2016, presidential candidate Bernie Sanders held a campaign rally on campus at Dave Boyd Field.